 8. They Soothe Us

-Interactions with our beloved companion reduce levels of the stress hormone cortisol.
+Interactions with our beloved companions increase oxytocin levels and reduce levels of the stress hormone cortisol.

 For example, cat owners believe that cat purring can be more effective than medication.
 This calming effect can be explained scientifically: the over-the-air frequency of purring is said to have a calming effect, much like music, which gave rise to music therapy.
 It is, therefore, natural that purring therapy was born, thanks to a veterinarian, Jean-Yves Gauchet.

 Likewise, looking at an aquarium has an immediate calming effect, hence their presence in public places and especially in hospitals.

 A pet is an undeniable psychological support.
 They prevent isolation and withdrawal.
 An animal that sees their owner depressed will come and pick them up with a toy and still ask for their daily release.